ibm-cloud-docs/vpc/using-vpn.md

 To set up access to a service endpoint:

 1. Get the IP of the service endpoint. {{site.data.keyword.cloud_notm}} supports two types of service endpoints: Infrastructure as a Service (IaaS) endpoints and {{site.data.keyword.cloud_notm}} service endpoints.
-The IaaS endpoints are hosted in the IP address ranges 161.26.0.0/16; {{site.data.keyword.cloud_notm}} service endpoints are hosted in the IP address ranges 166.8.0.0/14.
-For more information about endpoints, see [Endpoints available for VPC](/docs/vpc?topic=vpc-service-endpoints-for-vpc).
+The IaaS endpoints are hosted in the IP address ranges `161.26.0.0/16`; {{site.data.keyword.cloud_notm}} service endpoints are hosted in the IP address ranges `166.8.0.0/14`.
+For more information about endpoints, see [IaaS endpoints](/docs/vpc?topic=vpc-service-endpoints-for-vpc#infrastructure-as-a-service-iaas-endpoints) and [Using service endpoints](/docs/account?topic=account-vrf-service-endpoint#use-service-endpoint).
 2. Create a VPN gateway and a VPN connection.
-For the VPN connection, the local subnets should include the range 166.8.0.0/14 for {{site.data.keyword.cloud_notm}} service endpoints or 161.26.0.0/16 for IaaS endpoints.
+For the VPN connection, the local subnets should include the range `161.26.0.0/16` for IaaS endpoints and `166.8.0.0/14` for service endpoints.

 ## Architecture
 {: #vpn-architecture-diagram}